 How can FBOs more effectively and meaningfully address homelessness and the affordable housing crisis?
 How can the wisdom of different religious traditions be leveraged to reimagine solutions to this intractable social problem?
 These are two questions orienting the work of the Center for Religious Wisdom & World Affairs during this issue cycle.

 Following a call for proposals that attracted over 120 submissions, the Center invited a cohort of social scientists and theologians to Seattle University in April 2017 to discuss potential research themes at a three-day symposium.
-These scholars will return to Seattle University in April 2018 to present their research during a second symposium.
-In the interim, scholars are interfacing with each other, local faith-based organizations and community partners through videoconferencing sessions and the University’s learning management system.
+Since then, these scholars have been interfacing with each other, local faith-based organizations and community partners through videoconferencing sessions and the University’s learning management system.
+Center scholars returned to Seattle University in April 2018 to present their research during a second symposium.

 This research will be published in a collected volume that combines interdisciplinary curiosity, interreligious engagement and practical concerns about the role of FBOs in local efforts to tackle homelessness.
 Specific themes include: